emraher/turkeymap/README.md

 <!-- badges: end -->

-The goal of turkeymap is to provide city and district data for Turkey.
+The goal of turkeymap is to provide province and district data for Turkey.

 ## Installation